irwtdvoys/aoc-2023/readme.md

 ##### Day 06

 Implemented a brute force approach as the numbers looks pretty small, optimised by finding first + last rather than searching all.
 Then reimplemented after using quadratic equations but it wasn't that much faster in really.

+##### Day 07

+Implemented with a custom comparison function with build in sort (PHP uses quicksort).
+Generated a hand value with type as the most significant bit and a base 13 representation of the cards following.
+Part 2 just needed jokers assigned to most common card and a tweak to hand strength values.